 The narrative spread across multiple languages within days.
 CZ24.news claimed the real cost would reach €120 billion, calling it “a gigantic lie by the EU at the expense of its citizens.”
 Slovak slovanskenoviny.sk described the aid as “a bottomless pit filled with the money of taxpayers from twenty-seven countries,” concluding that “Ukraine as a state has practically ceased to exist — it has become an appendage of the military machine.”
 Italian controinformazione.info amplified Medvedev’s mockery directly, stating that EU leadership “once again defrauded European citizens by sending Zelenskyy 90 billion euros.”
 Polish wolnemedia.net declared Ukraine “a major shadow arms hub” through which “enormous amounts of money flow” via black-market weapons sales.

-The dedicated investigation into this narrative examines how Medvedev’s statement became the common source for outlets across five countries within 48 hours of publication.
+The dedicated analysis of this narrative examines how Medvedev’s statement became the common source for outlets across five countries within 48 hours of publication.

 The fifth narrative ran on two simultaneous tracks: demonising Ukraine’s government as illegitimate and collapsing, and portraying Ukrainian refugees as criminals and a burden on European societies.
 TASS published a chronicle of Easter truce violations attributing every breach exclusively to Ukraine, with no mention of Russian violations.
 RT framed Ukrainian forces as holding Russian civilians “illegally as hostages” in Kursk, with no Ukrainian legal context provided.